 The database you choose may have built-in functionalities to enable this.
 It may, for example, allow you to store data in clusters of databases.
 Furthermore, each database has a replica, and if there is a failure at any point, there still is a full copy of the data.
 In times of high load, the load can be shared across multiple replicas.
 While it can be challenging, it's important to plan for cross-cluster or cross-database querying, as a single request may touch multiple databases that store data differently from each other.
 Ensuring this process doesn't get in the way of performance is essential.

 Embrace container-specific storage

 Docker containers have brought a world of change to the software delivery process; subsequently, storage practices have evolved.
 Containers introduce a new layer of orchestration that greatly helps with storage management.
 Kubernetes is the leading container orchestrator and provides support for persistent storage volumes via third-party services, like AWS EBS, Flocker and Portworx.

 While it is possible that a container orchestrator may introduce additional complexity, it can also greatly improve availability and performance -- two big goals for successful storage management.
 It gives you a single management layer for all your data, regardless of what data type or database type, where it is stored and which services use it.
 This is the ideal state you hope to achieve with microservices, and it's possible with container-centric storage services.

 As you move from a monolith to microservices architecture, it will change how you manage and use your data.
-But if done the right way, you will enjoy the full benefits of microservices that made you want to make the transition in the first place.
+But if you're building microservices into your team's workflow the right way, you will enjoy the full benefits that made you want to make the transition in the first place.